ConnorDonegan/connordonegan.github.io/_posts/2025-01-08-space-time-mortality.markdown

 ### The CAR-AR model

-Now we have two options for modeling our rates: the serial auto-regressive model and the spatial auto-regressive model.
+Now we have two options for modeling our rates: the time-series auto-regression and the spatial auto-regression.
 Our third approach is to combine them.
 We model a time trend for each location, and then we apply the CAR model to their cross-sectional errors.

 <p>
 Altogether, our third model is: